ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/01-restaurant-classes.md

 This milestone should include the following features:

 * Entree classes - 5
-  * Declared in the `sfsubs.data.entrees` package
+  * Declared in the `gamegrub.data.entrees` package
 * Side classes - 3
-  * Declared in the `sfsubs.data.sides` package
+  * Declared in the `gamegrub.data.sides` package
 * Drink classes - 3
-  * Declared in the `sfsubs.data.drinks` package
+  * Declared in the `gamegrub.data.drinks` package
 * Enumeration classes - 3
-  * Declared in the `sfsubs.data.enums` package
+  * Declared in the `gamegrub.data.enums` package

-See the [Starfleet Subs Menu](#starfleet-subs-menu) section below for descriptions of what each class should contain.
+See the [Game Grub Menu](#game-grub-menu) section below for descriptions of what each class should contain.

 **Python** - these files should include complete type annotations and achieve a low imprecision percentage in Mypy using strict type checking.